-Talk to kids about the "if something is too good to be true, then it likely is" concept as part of developing good financial habits.
+Talk to kids about the "if something sounds too good to be true, then it likely is" concept as part of developing good financial habits.
 Encourage kids to make a list of ideas on how to be money smart-from saving their allowance to looking for ways to cut costs.
-For instance, can your family have a game night rather than going to the movies?
-Can you make a special handmade card for a relative's birthday rather than buying one at the store?
+For instance, could kids find ways to have fun at home instead of going to the movies?
+Or make a special handmade card for a relative's birthday rather than buying one at the store?